1. Personal details (name, surname, rank, age, occupation and marital status):

 2. Date and circumstances of arrest:

-3. Name of the camp, prison or place of forced labor:
+3. Name of camp, prison, place of forced labor:

 4. Description of the camp, prison: